muritane/coordination-architecture/topological_independence.md

 ## Topology vs Agreement

-Coordination topologies differ by **where constraint propagates**.
+Coordination regimes differ by **where constraint propagates**.

-* In **narrative topologies**, constraint propagates through shared interpretation.
+- In **narrative topologies**, constraint propagates through shared interpretation.
-* In **executional topologies**, constraint propagates through irreversible consequence.
+- In **executional topologies**, constraint propagates through irreversible consequence.

-Topological independence means one actor is **coupled to executional topology but decoupled from narrative topology**.
+Topological independence is the condition of being:

+> coupled to executional topology
+> while decoupled from narrative topology.

+Agreement may still occur.
+It simply no longer binds.

 ---

 ## Topological Independence vs Exit

-Exit is the termination of interaction.
+Exit terminates interaction.

-Topological independence is continued interaction **without narrative binding**.
+Topological independence preserves interaction **without narrative constraint**.

 Key distinction:

-* Exit removes coupling entirely.
+- Exit removes coupling entirely.
-* Topological independence preserves interaction while rejecting narrative constraint.
+- Topological independence maintains interaction while rejecting interpretive binding.

-This distinction explains why others feel the actor is “still here but not playing the game.”
+This explains the common perception:
+> “They are still here, but not playing the game.”

 ---